nemopotatoes/cozy-randomizer/README.md

 - [ ] Mobile-friendly layout
 - [ ] Save or copy result button

-This is a small personal projec.
+This is a small personal project.
 Features may grow slowly over time ~

 ## 💌 Inspiration